 In higher-volume packaging jobs, the die is not only a cutting tool.
 Waste removal, product stacking and machine stops directly affect production cost.

-Waste geometry should be read early
+Waste geometry is reviewed early

-• Think product and waste direction separately.
+• Product and waste direction are considered separately.

 Blanking affects stack quality